IvanVyargizov/Data-Validator/README.md

 stringSchema.isValid(""); // true
 stringSchema.isValid(null); // true

+stringSchema.isValid("fake it till you make it"); // true
+// return value is true because method 'isValid' always implicitly checks the passed value by method 'required()' and does not store the 'required()' method in the chain of checks

+stringSchema.isValid(""); // true
+stringSchema.isValid(null); // true
+// return value is true because method 'required()' does not explicitly in the chain of checks

 stringSchema.required();

 stringSchema.isValid("fake it till you make it"); // true stringSchema.isValid("hexlet"); // true

 stringSchema.isValid(null); // false
 stringSchema.isValid("");; // false
+// return value is false because method 'required()' is explicitly in the chain of checks

 stringSchema.contains("fake").isValid("fake it till you make it"); // true stringSchema.contains("MAKE").isValid("fake it till you make it"); // false

 stringSchema.minLength(1).isValid("fake it till you make it"); // false
 // return value is false because the chain of checks (predicates) contains the previous check `contains("MAKE")` which is false

-stringSchema.required().isValid("fake it till you make it"); // true
-// method `required()` resets the chain of checks to the checking a string for a non-null value or non-empty string
 ```

 ### NumberSchema